 Extracorporeal Shockwave Therapy (ESWT)

 Shock wave therapy, also referred to as Extracorporeal Shock Wave Therapy (ESWT), is a promising treatment for tendon injury.
-There is research evidence supporting the use of shock wave therapy in treating common tendon injuries, such as Achilles tendinopathy, plantar fasciitis and shoulder calcific tendinopathy, including work done by members of our research group.
+There is research evidence supporting the use of shock wave therapy in treating common tendon injuries, such as Achilles tendinopathy, plantar fasciitis and shoulder calcific tendinopathy.
 There is good evidence that ESWT improves treatment outcomes in Achilles tendinopathy over and above exercise.

 What does treatment with ESWT involve?